Walking the Via Francigena from Siena to Lake Bolsena & Orvieto - VF 6

 Extra Loop through the Val d’Orcia (Day 5 – 6)

 In case you want to see something more of the stunning Val d’Orcia you could opt for an extra walk to Pienza.
-The first part of the route will be the same, but then you’ll walk on to San Quirico, and from there to Pienza, a small, perfectly laid out Renaissance town.
+The first part of the route will be the same, but then you’ll walk on to beautiful San Quirico, a great spot for a rest and perhaps a lunch break, and from there to Pienza, a small, perfectly laid out Renaissance town.
 Here you have time to explore, and perhaps visit the beautiful museum, inside the Palace of Pope Pius II.
 Pienza is often described as the “ideal city” or the “utopian city”.
 It certainly is one of the best planned of Renaissance towns, where a model of ideal living and government was attempted.
 It represented the so-called utopia of the “civitas”, based on the concept of a town able to satisfy the needs of a peaceful and hardworking population.
 Pienza’s location in the centre of the Val d’Orcia, a wonderfully harmonious valley, helps the town to embody the fundamental principle that humanistic architecture attempted to create a balanced relationship between Man and Nature.
 You’ll stay here in a beautiful hotel in the heart of town.